minagawah/sowngwala-js/README.md

 Since the steps for finding Equatorial position includes that of Ecliptic, we can only focus on Equatorial, and it should pretty much suffice the needs.

-Let's see how you can calculate Equatorial position of the sun.
+Let's see how you can calculate **Equatorial** position of the sun.

+If you want **Horizontal** position of the sun, check out [src.check/check.js](src.check/check.js) which runs on [the demo page](https://tokyo800.jp/mina/sowngwala/), and it contains an example to find Horizontal position of the sun.

 ### (a) Runtime Usage